jordalgo/wordpress-setup/README.md

 Then you want to do the following for this remote .htaccess file:

-* (Generate wordpress secret keys)[https://api.wordpress.org/secret-key/1.1/salt/] and add them to .htaccess
+* [Generate wordpress secret keys](https://api.wordpress.org/secret-key/1.1/salt/) and add them to .htaccess
-* Add your database information
+* Add your database information to this .htaccess

 When you are developing locally do the same as above but use the 'htaccess-local' file as your base and generate new secret keys and use different database variables.